Section 1: Epidemiology and aetiology

 As such, we are seeing more and more patients diagnosed with type 2 diabetes before the age of 40 years.
 Its prevalence among children in the UK is also rising.

-Globally, the five countries with the largest numbers of people with diabetes are China, India, the US, Russia and Brazil, according to International Diabetes Federation estimates.4
+Globally, the five countries with the largest numbers of people with diabetes are China, India, the US, Russia and Brazil, according to International Diabetes Federation estimates.4 The highest prevalence of diabetes however are seen in Mauritius, countries situated in the western pacific islands and in the middle East.

 Type 2 diabetes is a heterogeneous disorder caused by a combination of environmental and genetic factors, which adversely affect pancreatic beta-cell function and insulin sensitivity of tissues.5